InfTkm/ethereum-lab1/README.md

 ## Part 5 Creating an NFT using Ganache

+Web3 is about ownership.

+The Interplanetary File System (IPFS) is a decentralized file system.
+The idea is, instead of giving a name to a file and letting it live on your local machine, we use the hash of the file's content as the name of the file and store it on a peer on the IPFS network.
+In this exercise, we will be storing the file locally (but using IPFS commands).

+We will deploy a non-fungible token (NFT) smart contract and store the hash of a metadata file in the contract's memory.
+The metadata file and the file itself will be stored on IPFS.

 1) Using the directions found here, install the Interplanetary File System (IPFS)

 https://docs.ipfs.tech/install/command-line/#system-requirements